Corey Seager Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the ninth-best in the league.

-- The Orioles have a 4.04 team ERA that ranks 13th among all league pitching staffs.
+- The Orioles have a 4.15 team ERA that ranks 12th among all MLB pitching staffs.

-- The Orioles rank 19th in baseball in home runs given up (61 total, 1.2 per game).
+- Orioles pitchers combine to rank 21st in baseball in home runs allowed (64 total, 1.3 per game).

-- The righty last pitched on Saturday against the Toronto Blue Jays, when he tossed five innings, allowing two earned runs while giving up four hits.
+- His most recent appearance was on Sunday against the Toronto Blue Jays, when the right-hander went 5 1/3 innings, surrendering one earned run while giving up nine hits.

-- In nine games this season, the 23-year-old has an ERA of 6.21, with 10.7 strikeouts per nine innings.
-Opponents are batting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.